“Who doesn’t love interior design? But what if you wanted to turn that passion into a full-time career…”

 Considering she’s a design aficionado, our thoughts are immediately cast to the Gram!

-In her brief bio, it reads: “Delving deeper than decor to the space between home and wellbeing #happyinside”.
+In her brief bio, it reads: “Environment is as fundamental to your wellbeing as good food and exercise.
+Harness its power! #happyinside”.
 Just glancing through her content, we’re definitely feeling those happy vibes.

 If you’re looking for renewing home inspiration, look no further.
-We’re loving the gorgeous blue colour scheme by the way!
+We’re loving the gorgeous earthy pink colour scheme by the way!

 We look forward to seeing who she selects as 2021’s interior design master.
 Until then, grab your pen, pads and get jotting down those invaluable tips.

 WATCH INTERIOR DESIGN MASTERS EVERY TUESDAY NIGHT ON BBC TWO AT 8 PM